Environmental Projects

 The ensure the survival of the 144 Black Gum's planted at the North Street Offset Site, Council has developed an Offset Management Plan (OMP) in response to the Perthville Floodwater Mitigation Works Species Impact Statement.
 The OMP outlines the immediate, mid term and long term offset goals for the project including tree planting design, the ongoing maintenance activities (watering, weed control and grazing management), access control and proposed replacement strategies for loss of seedlings.

 As part of the OMP, an annual monitoring program over 20 years has also been developed to record tree survival rates and overall tree health.
-You can follow the growth of these incredible Black Gums by checking out the annual monitoring reports from 2021(PDF, 1MB) and 2022(PDF, 2MB) .
+You can follow the growth of these incredible Black Gums by checking out the following annual monitoring reports:

 Where can I find more information?